I-Valchev/UrPas/README.md

 Dependencies: coverage.py (downloadable from Python's official site or by running "sudo pip install coverage"

-Run the following command in the main directory: "make".
+Run the following command in the main directory: "sudo make" (root access is needed in order to start xampp, otherwise the test will FAIL!

 Output is generated in htmlcov/index.html